MillenniumMachines/millenniummachines.github.io/docs/millennium-os/manual/chapters/30_usage.md

 ### Circular Bore

-Circular bore finds the X and Y co-ordinates of the centre of a circular bore (hole) in a work-piece by moving downwards into the bore from an operator-chosen approximate centre-point, then probing outwards in 3 directions to the approximate radius of the bore, plus an overtravel amount.
-After all of the points have been probed, the probe will move to the calculated centre of the bore and back up to the starting position in Z.
+Circular Bore finds the X and Y coordinates of the centre of a circular bore (hole) in a work-piece by moving downwards into the bore from an operator-chosen approximate centre-point, then probing outwards in 3 directions to the approximate radius of the bore, plus an overtravel amount.
+After all the points have been probed, the probe will move to the calculated centre of the bore and back up to the starting position in Z.

 You will be asked to enter the following information:

 * **Bore Diameter** - Approximate diameter of the bore, used to calculate target probe points.
-* **Overtravel** - Added to the bore diameter, accounting for any innaccuracy in the operator-chosen centre-point of the bore.
+* **Overtravel** - Added to the bore diameter, accounting for any inaccuracy in the operator-chosen centre-point of the bore.
 If the probe is not activated after travelling `radius + overtravel` from the operator-chosen centre-point of the bore then the probe cycle will return an error.
 * **Approximate Centre-Point** - You will be prompted to jog the probe or datum tool over the approximate centre-point of the bore.
 * **Probe Depth** - The depth from the operator-chosen centre-point to descend to, before moving outwards to detect the bore circumference.

-Circular bore sets a WCS origin in X and Y axes to the centre of the bore.
-This is usually used to zero off a hole in a partly-machined work-piece, or off a similar feature in a fixture plate.
+Circular Bore sets a WCS origin in X and Y axes to the centre of the bore.
+This is usually used to zero off a hole in a partly-machined workpiece, or a similar feature in a fixture plate.

 ```mermaid
 flowchart TB